 What: Kayakers, canoers or paddleboarders will see interesting lava flow formations that surged from Paulina Peak as early as 80,000 years ago during the same volcanic period that created Newberry Crater National Monument.
 This section of river also hosts one of the few aspen groves found within the Deschutes National Forest.

 Paddling upstream to Benham falls while exploring tranquil lagoons and side channels of the Upper Deschutes, you’ll want to keep a careful eye open for wildlife.
-The trip ends with an easy float back to the put-in.
+The trip ends with an easy float back to the boat launch.
 Many participants choose to paddle a kayak but canoes and paddleboards are also available.

 Dates: Fall, Tuesday and Friday, 10-2 pm